 Planning a surgery suite used to be fairly simple.
-General operating rooms were used for a wide range of procedures with dedicated operating rooms limited to cardiac surgery and orthopedics.
-Today, the question “How many operating rooms are needed?” is complicated by more stringent distinctions between operating rooms and procedure rooms, changing technology and increasing specialization, and the convergence of diagnostic imaging and surgical procedures.
-From a facility planning perspective, the number, size, and specialization of the operating rooms (ORs) is the single biggest factor contributing to the overall footprint of the surgery suite (and project cost).
-Moreover, the numbers and sizes of related patient care and support spaces are planned based on the number and types of ORs.
-And, from an operational standpoint, the number of ORs drives ongoing staffing and related operational costs.
+General operating rooms were used for a wide range of procedures and dedicated operating rooms were limited to cardiac surgery and orthopedics.
+At the same time, interventional radiologists and cardiologists created their own workplaces.
+Today, planning surgical and endovascular suites is complicated by the convergence of diagnostic imaging and surgical procedures, rapidly changing technology, increasing specialization, and strict distinctions between operating rooms and procedure rooms.
+From a facility planning perspective, the number, size, and specialization of ORs and endovascular procedure rooms is the single most significant factor contributing to the overall footprint of the suite (and project cost).
+Moreover, the numbers and sizes of related patient care and support spaces are driven by the number and types of operating/procedure rooms.
+More importantly, the number of operating/procedure rooms drives ongoing staffing and related operational costs.

 The hospital surgery suite has undergone revolutionary change over the past several decades.
 For a long time, the focus has been on shifting surgery to a lower-cost outpatient setting.
 This has been replaced with a focus on lowering both the costs and risks of surgery with the ongoing migration from invasive to less-invasive surgery or noninvasive procedures.
 Minimally-invasive, image-guided, robotic, and telesurgery ― along with intraoperative imaging techniques ― continue to replace traditional surgical procedures.
 Aside from the economies of scale achieved with larger surgical suites, the biggest single factor contributing to the overall footprint of the surgery suite is the size and specialization of the individual operating rooms (ORs).
 Other factors include the proportion of outpatient surgery performed in the suite, and the type of patient care spaces provided, as well as the efficiency of the surgical suite layout.